-Chiquival traces the genesis of her activities back to participaabout the post-World War II movement to improve the livelihood of residents in rural areas of the country.
-Seeing how women in farming built ways to improve their livelihood was an eye-opener for Chiquival.
+Chiquival traces the genesis of her activities back to participation in a 2007 training program in Japan, where she learned about the post-World War II movement to improve the livelihood of residents in rural areas of the country.
+Seeing how women in farming built ways to improve their livelihood was an eyeopener for Chiquival.
 Reflecting on her experience, she says, "I learned the importance of being involved locally in matters that affect you.
 You shouldn't wait for a handout, but should rather set out on your own to create something of value."